ID Cards and Parking Permits

 Returning students must validate their college ID cards each semester.
 To obtain a validation sticker, students must be registered for courses and have paid tuition.
 Students must present their college ID cards for validation.

 Every vehicle parked on campus must display a valid parking decal.
-The decal should be placed on the front (left) driver’s side windshield.
+The decal should be placed on the rear driver’s side bumper or back windshield.
 The decal should face outward, so campus officers and college personnel can view it.

 Any vehicle parked on campus without a current permit will be ticketed and may be towed.

 Parking permits for students, applicants, and visitor passes are available at the Campus Police and Public Safety Office, located on Main Campus in Building 8.
-Permits are available one week prior to the start of classes.
+Permits are available are available after the registration process is complete.
 Parking permits are valid for one year and expire August 31.

 Each student should complete the parking permit/identification card form and bring it to the office along with a driver's license and a copy of their student registration/schedule, to verify they are enrolled.